nilshoffmann/maltcms/docs/gettingStarted.md

     >maltcms.sh -c cfg/pipelines/chroma4D.mpl -i INPUTDIR -o OUTPUTDIR -f FILES

+## MzMLExporter

+To convert an input file into MzML (with varying levels of metadata completeness), use

+    >maltcms.sh -c cfg/pipelines/mzmlExport.mpl -i INPUTDIR -o OUTPUTDIR -f FILES

+## Help

 If you do not supply any arguments, Maltcms will print all available arguments with a short explanation.